The following requirements are for students who matriculate during or after the fall of 2020.

 2. Native or near-native proficiency in speaking, reading, and writing a second language, as determined by examination.

-If you are fluent in a language that is not offered for study at Cornell, it may be possible to arrange for testing in that language, but test availability is not guaranteed.
-Contact the Academic Advising Office for further information.
+If you are fluent in a language that is not offered for study at Cornell, you may petition to request that your language requirement be waived.
+Please see the Foreign Language Exemption petition for more information.

 Can I use AP, IB or A-Level credits to fulfill the language requirement?